-Editor’s note: This is the first article in a series examining how the federal IT landscape will evolve during the Trump administration.
+Editor’s note: This is the first article in an ongoing series examining how the federal IT landscape will evolve during the Trump administration.

 Federal IT leaders face an uncertain mandate under President Donald Trump: They know the administration’s modernization priorities, but not how much money they’ll get from Congress or if legislators will ease their workload.